 - On-going operations deemed to be business as usual

 - Funding will be provided for approved project on a matching basis (50 per cent) for eligible project expenses.

 - While in-kind contributions will strengthen an application, City funding will not exceed 50 per cent of eligible cash costs.

 - Program contributions will not normally exceed $7,500 per project.

 - Funding will be limited to one approved project per organization per year

-- Projects are to be completed by December 31, 2016 unless applicant provides a reasonable justification for an extension and receives written agreement from the City.
+- Projects are to be completed by December 31 of the same year unless applicant provides a reasonable justification for an extension and receives written agreement from the City.

 5. Assessment criteria

 All project funding applications are assessed on the basis of the following three criteria: